General Liability Insurance for Businesses: Coverage You Can Trust

 Vehicles, Structures, and Keeping the Property Safe

 The simplest of the main four is business auto insurance (otherwise known as commercial auto insurance).
-As it is with all types of car or vehicle insurance, this policy will serve to protect the driver and the automobiles that are acting in the business name or owned by the company, respectively.
+As it is with all types of car or vehicle insurance, this commercial insurance policy will serve to protect the driver and the automobiles that are acting in the business name or owned by the company, respectively.
 If the driver of the business’ vehicle is liable for any bodily injury or damage to third party property, then this policy will cover the requisite medical costs and repair expenses.

 Similarly, the property insurance works for business owners in the same way that it would for homeowners who have insured their dwellings.
-Rather than simply protecting the building which the business is based in, this insurance policy will also cover a large portion of the internal property as well.
+Rather than simply protecting the building which the business is based in, this commercial insurance policy will also cover a large portion of the internal property as well.

 So, should any property damage occur to the building, or furnishings, computers, and machinery within as a result of natural disaster, fire, theft, or vandalism, then you can rest assured that your business assets are covered.
-The property insurance will seek to compensate the business owners for any losses that have incurred, or pay for any repairs if possible.
-This type of insurance could also extend to cover equipment removal if it is beyond repair, or loss of earnings as a result of any mechanical fault and subsequent breakdown.
+The property insurance or general liability insurance will seek to compensate the business owners for any losses that have incurred, or pay for any repairs if possible.
+This type of commercial insurance could also extend to cover equipment removal if it is beyond repair, or loss of earnings as a result of any mechanical fault and subsequent breakdown.
 In addition, should a catastrophic event occur that completely incapacitates a business, then this coverage may provide funding to help you get back to operating successfully.

 The Human Element: Workers, Visitors and Customers

 Whilst business auto insurance also has an element of this, the other two strands of coverage focus more on general liability and it’s focus on people.
-As any insurance agent will tell you, where there is blame, there is a claim.
+As any commercial insurance agent will tell you, where there is blame, there is a claim.
 Similarly, that insurance agent will then point out that anyone, and thus any business can have a lawsuit directed at them at any time.

-Generally, workers’ compensation insurance is the most well-known of the business insurance policies.
+Generally, workers’ compensation insurance is the most well-known of the commercial insurance policies.
 Unless your small business operatives number two or less, state law mandates that you must have this coverage by default, with only one of many possible exclusions being Texas.
 Every employee of the business is covered should they suffer a loss of earnings as a result of an accident at work, or an action resulting from the business.
-Workers compensation will cover medical expenses, sick pay and, if it comes to it, a payout to the employee’s family if a loss of life occurs.
+Workers compensation will cover medical expenses, sick pay and, if it comes to it, a payout from the business insurance to the employee’s family if a loss of life occurs.
 It doesn’t matter who was at fault, if something happens on the company’s grounds, the business assumes liability for it.

 Looking for a custom solution?